-There are several tools that we can use to help us sort out our priorities and enhance our understanding of deficits.
+There are several tools that we can use to help us sort out our priorities and enhance our understanding of our cognitive and executive deficits.

 Once you know that improving your reading skill is a priority to you, then the next thing to do is to find tools and strategies that will help you to practice reading.
 Practicing any skill over and again is what creates new neurological pathways.
 You may come up with many ideas of your own and certainly, a speech and language therapist will be able to help you improve your reading skills.